andromeda-51/shellcode_injector/README.md

 # shellcode_injector README.md
-##Introduction
+## Introduction
 shellrunner is a simple Windows-based tool designed to load and execute a given shellcode from a binary file.
-It allows users to specify the memory address to inject the shellcode, or it will use a default hardcoded address if not provided.
+This differs from blobrunner and other tools like it by simplifying the injection process.
+Compile with debugging symbols.
+During dynamic analysis, inspect the `execute_shellcode` function and put a breakpoint on the instruction that calls the shellcode.

 ## Prerequisites
 * A Windows environment.